Skip to main content

 Time tracking and invoicing for consultants.

-This was the clone that started it all.
-It was built as a head-to-head benchmark between Claude Opus 4.6 and GPT-5.3-Codex.
+This clone started it all.
+I built it as a head-to-head benchmark between Claude Opus 4.6 and GPT-5.3-Codex.
 Claude's version covered 97% of Harvest's features.
-Codex's version was functional but architecturally compromised.
-I'm using Claude's version daily.
+Codex's version ran but suffered from architectural shortcuts.
+I use Claude's version daily.

 Claude's Harvest clone showing the editable week grid for time entry